 Social Media Marketing

 Each industry has specific social media, and creative social Marketing can make a difference at less cost.
 Ask professional agencies like us to guide you on the Right

-Your Chinese Team usually do not have enough insight and experience to advise you on the right Social strategy.
+Your Chinese Team usually does not have enough insight and experience to advise you on the right Social strategy.

 Website and Traffic: Keep Basic

 It is still necessary for any brand to have a Website, and get traffic to sensitive targets.
 Especially if you have a new Brand, Chinese consumers would like to read and understand who you are.
 Having a Website in Mandarin is the base of every strategy.

 And you can not just have WeChat… sound weird to most consumers.

 To get Traffic, Baidu is still the number one search Engine and the reflex for every consumer.
 We do not advise investing a lot, but having a presence on Baidu is necessary.

 Mobile Friendly Website… of Course.

 The base of every Brand is Reputation first.
 You can not develop a business in China without a Strong Reputation.

 We can help you to do that, we are a specialized Ereputation agency in China.
 Just send us an email and we will send you our case studies.

-What is Reputation for a Brand in China ? basicly Everything
+What is the Reputation of a Brand in China?
+Basically Everything!

 Public Relations & Exposure in Chinese E-Media.

 In the early stage, it is important to have Chinese E-Media to broadcast your Brand message.
-Sina, Sohu, and Netease have a huge audience and give New brand credibility.
+Sina, Sohu, and Netease have a huge audience and give the New brand credibility.

 Specific Magazines can help you as well, eMagazine of course, because in Chine Printed Magazine have no Audience.

 Advertising is dying

 Advertising is a dying industry and online Advertising is born in a new way.
 Creating traffic via Banners is not working anymore.

 It is always better to have Organic results compared to advertising Results usually.

-Create Viral Video are the New Ads way in 2018, and reach consumers’ hearts is a Good tactic.
+Create Viral Videos are the New Ads way in 2018, and reach consumers’ hearts is a Good tactic.